COMPSCI 373 : Computer Graphics and Image Processing

 - Weekly tutorials with tutorial slides and recordings published

-- CodeRunner: Graded weekly labs; optional weekly labs; sandboxes for practicing, testing, and experimentation
+- CodeRunner: Graded weekly labs; optional weekly labs; sandboxes for practising, testing, and experimentation

 - F.S.
-Hill; Computer Graphics using OpenGL, Prentice Hall, preferably 3rd edition, but older editions are also fine.
+Hill; Computer Graphics using OpenGL, Prentice Hall

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.